Nutrimill Grain Mill

 So I turned to making only white breads with my bread machine and was quite happy.
 That was until a friend of mine gave me some home milled wheat flour and I made some whole wheat bread from it.
 It was then that I fell in love with it.
 The bread came out light, tender, and with a light sweet nutty flavor unlike any whole wheat bread I had ever had before.
 I was hooked.
 And, being hooked I immediately asked about her grain mill.
-It was a Whisper Mill, which at the time was the quietest, easiest to use grain mill on the market, plus it was self cleaning and simple to use (except for the flour collection bin).
-I immediately went out and bought one and have been in love with milling my own whole grain flours ever since.
-(The Whisper Mill has been replaced by the WonderMill and now has a larger improved motor.)
+It was a Whisper Mill, which at the time was the quietest, easiest to use grain mill on the market, plus it was self cleaning and simple to use.
+I immediately went out and bought a grain mill and have been in love with milling my own whole grain flours ever since.

-I decided to give the Nutrimill a try.
-What I found was besides having excellent control over flour texture, including the ability to make pastry fine flour you can also go the other direction for cereals and such.
-The unit is one single unit with the flour collection bin sliding in underneath the milling part so it is compact and doesn’t take up a lot of space (about the space of a food processor).
+I decided to give the Nutrimill Grain Mill a try.
+What I found in the Nutrimill was excellent control over the flour texture.
+You not only have the ability to make pastry fine flour but you can also go the other direction for cereals and such.
+The Nutrimill is one single unit with the flour collection bin sliding in underneath the milling part so it is compact and doesn’t take up a lot of space (about the space of a food processor).
 You even have control over the motor speed (high and low, high is used for most things with low being used for slightly coarser flour like cream of wheat cereal, it still won’t produce cracked grains ), though I have not had a need for this yet.

-As far as what you can mill with the Nutrimill you can mill any dry grains.
-You can’t mill nuts, seeds or anything that is oily or wet including flax.
-But, this is a common limitation for almost all mills.
-You can’t mill coffee either.
-You can mill wheat, millet, spelt, kamut, oats, corn, buckwheat and the like.
+As far as what you can mill with the Nutrimill grain mill, you can mill any dry grains.
+The Nutrimill can’t mill nuts, seeds or anything that is oily or wet including flax.
+But, this is a common limitation for almost all electric grain mills.
+The Nutrimill can’t mill coffee either.
+A Nutrimill can mill wheat, millet, spelt, kamut, oats, corn, buckwheat and the like.

-The unit mills quickly and is capable of milling up to 20 cups of flour at one time.
+The Nutrimill mills quickly and is capable of milling up to 20 cups of flour at one time.

-The milling chamber that is the area that the grain is turned in to flour in is supposed to be self cleaning.
-The manufacturer claims you just let the mill run for 20 to 30 seconds after the last of the grain is fed in and it will clean itself out.
-I found this is partly true, but the Nutrimill does require more clean up of flour dust before storing it away , if you don’t clean it out good You may have a weevil problem the next time you use it.
+The Nutrimill’s milling chamber (that is the area that the grain is turned in to flour in) is supposed to be self cleaning.
+The manufacturer claims you just let the Nutrimill grain mill run for 20 to 30 seconds after the last of the grain is fed in and it will clean itself out.
+I found this is partly true, but the Nutrimill grain mill does require more clean up of flour dust before storing it away , if you don’t clean it out good you may have a weevil problem the next time you use it.
 Simply vacuum it out or use a soft pastry brush to sweep it out.
 Then wash out the flour collection bin which just needs to be rinsed out was cold water and dried well.

-Best of all this mill can make very fine flour which means you make whole grain breads with all of the nutritional bonuses of whole grain bread with all of the texture and moistness of white breads.
+Best of all, the Nutrimill grain mill can make very fine flour which means you make whole grain breads with all of the nutritional bonuses of whole grain bread with all of the texture and moistness of white breads.

-I found the Nutrimill to be a good mill with above average coarseness fineness control.
-The Nutrimill will have you turning out baked goods that taste great and are good for you and high in fiber.
+I found the Nutrimill grain mill to be a good grain mill with above average coarseness fineness control.
+The Nutrimill grain mill will have you turning out baked goods that taste great and are good for you and high in fiber.

 Wheat (both hard and soft), whole oat groats, rice, triticale, kamut, spelt, dried pinto beans, popcorn, split peas, buckwheat, barley, rye, millet, sorghum, dried mung beans and soybeans.
 (The Nutrimill isn’t suitable for herbs, spices, tapioca pearls, oilseeds like flax or sesame, nuts, coffee or anything excessively oil, wet or stringy.)